-For those of you that have been long-term readers you’ll remember a post I did some time ago where I offered my research services to answer any Porsche related question.
-That post, “I’m not a Porsche Expert, but I Play one on the Internet” continues to generate a number of questions and I want to do my best to keep answering them for you.
+For those of you that have been long-term readers you’ll remember a post we did some time ago where we offered our research services to answer any Porsche related question.
+That post, “I’m not a Porsche Expert, but I Play one on the Internet” continues to generate a number of questions and we want to do our best to keep answering them for you.

-In my opinion, it’s a win-win situation.
-You get great content to help research a specific Porsche topic and during my research I learn even more about Porsche Cars, Products and LifeStyle.
-Please feel free to keep sending your questions in by simply commenting on this article or any other on the site (I see them all.)
-If I don’t answer them directly, here on the web-site, I will email you back personally whenever possible.
+In our opinion, it’s a win-win situation.
+You get great content to help research a specific Porsche topic and during our research we get to add to our knowledge base.
+Please feel free to keep sending your questions in by simply commenting on this article or any other on the site (we see them all.)
+If we don’t answer them directly, here on the web-site, we will email you back personally whenever possible.

-Today’s question has to do with finding the right tire for your Porsche.
+Today’s question has to do with finding the right tires for your Porsche.
 More specifically:

 “What does it mean for a tire to have a Porsche N spec approval?”